rjw57/notes/_sources/teaching/random.txt

 --------------------

 A podcast which I listen to---I wont name it---recently ran a competition to win a laptop.
-They proudly proclaimed that they were going to let the machine itself pick it's new owner.
+They proudly proclaimed that they were going to let the machine itself pick its new owner.
 They wrote a program which would electronically pick a name from a hat and that person would win that laptop.
 Being an Open Source podcast, they provided the source for their program.
 I'm going to re-state their program in terms which are easier to understand.
 This 'program' only works if there are no more than 6 people in the competition, but the principle is the same as the real example.